Update Feb. 11, 2019: All charges of this case have been dismissed.

-LAKELAND — A Mahtomedi man was arrested on Nov.
+LAKELAND - A Mahtomedi man was charged with a firearm violation on Nov.
 25 after allegedly threatening another man with a gun.

 Brandon Gilbert Bacchus, 35, has been charged with a firearm violation after a previous felony conviction, as well as second-degree assault with a dangerous weapon after a previous felony conviction.
 He faces up to 15 years in county jail and $30,000 in fines if convicted of the first count and up to seven years and $14,000 if convicted of the second.